Not so presto? Outcomes of sluggish prestin in outer hair cells: Conclusions

 \section{Conclusions}

-The present analysis is based on simple models, which likely over-simplifies possible modes of motion in the cochlea.
-Indeed, the organ of Corti, where OHCs are located, is a anisotropic, heterogeneous-three dimensional body.
-In addition, they do not include the nonlinearity, which is characteristic to the cochlea, limiting the validity to movements at small amplitudes.
-With these reservations, the following conclusions can be drawn.

-The intrinsic transitions of prestin must be fast enough to exceed the upper bound of the auditory range for electromotility to counteract local drag.
+The intrinsic transitions of prestin, which is internal conformational rearrangement of the molecule, must be fast enough to exceed the upper bound of the auditory range for electromotility to counteract local drag.
 Even though energy can flow laterally along the cochlea, a large gap between the intrinsic gating frequency and the best frequency of the location makes it unlikely for OHCs function as the cochlear amplifier.

-A simple local coupled oscillator model shows that OHCs can function as cochlear amplifier, at frequencies lower than the gating frequency of prestin, even if the amplitude of OHC length changes is much less than the amplitude of basilar membrane movement, consistent with OCT data \cite{Vavakou2019}.

 For these reasons, low frequency gating of prestin in recently reports \cite{Santos-Sacchi2018,SantosSacchi2019}, which contradicts older reports \cite{fhg1999,Dong2000}, is not compatible the OCT data \cite{Vavakou2019} because low frequency gating is incapable with amplifying effect of OHCs at best frequencies.

+The organ of Corti is an anisotropic, heterogeneous-three dimensional object.
+The present analysis, based on a set of simple coupled oscillators, is intended to provide a simplest possible model for such a complicated system, ignoring nonlinearity. characteristic to the cochlea.
+With these reservations, the following conclusions can be drawn.
+OHCs can function as cochlear amplifier, even if the amplitude of OHC length changes is much less than the amplitude of basilar membrane movement, consistent with OCT data \cite{Vavakou2019}.

-The present analysis, however, cannot explain larger amplitude of OHC movement at low frequency as observed with the OCT \cite{Vavakou2019}.
-Given the observed dependence of the mode of motion of the organ of Corti \cite{Gao2014,Cooper2018}, one can argue nonetheless that the modes of motion at low frequencies the elastic load on OHCs could be less, making the amplitude larger.
-Verifying this expectation requires a detailed analysis of modes of motion \emph{in vivo} and their dependence on the frequency.
+The model presented by itself cannot explain the amplitude roll-off of OHC movement as observed with the OCT \cite{Vavakou2019}.
+However, the present analysis suggests that such a roll-off can be explained as the consequence of mode changes.
+In other words, the observed frequency dependence of the mode of motion of the organ of Corti \cite{Gao2014,Cooper2018} could indicate the mode of motion at low frequencies is different from that of at the best frequencies.
+Verifying this expectation would require a detailed analysis of modes of motion \emph{in vivo} and their dependence on the frequency.